SeanFellowes/SocketMeister/NuGetDocumentation.md

+## SocketMeister Version 10
+SocketMeister Version 10 is a significant upgrade on earlier versions (1.x.x, 2.x.x, 3.x.x and 4.x.x).
+Although the public interface hasn't changed, previous versions of SocketMeister do not work with Version 10.
+If you upgrade to version 10 you will need to upgrade and rollout all software using SocketClient and SocketServer.
+Older clients will fail to connect to SocketServer 10.

+SocketMeister 10 introduces robust handshaking and version awareness between clients and servers.
+Thich will allow for future functionality to be introduced without breaking backward compatibility.

+## SocketMeister Overview

 Please visit the [SocketMeister project website on GitHub](https://github.com/SeanFellowes/SocketMeister) for detailed documentation and C# examples to get you quickly up an running.

 SocketMeister is a socket library for solutions requiring persistent, fault tolerant, multiple endpoint TCP/IP connectivity.
 It is easy to use, high throughput and multithreaded.
 SocketMeister can scale from a single socket server to a farm of server instances.